Multicultural Life at Bowdoin

 - Engaging students of all backgrounds in the diversity of our campus community, preparing them to contribute to a world in flux as culturally competent leaders.

-Education and Awareness: Programming that seeks to bring attention to usually unacknowledged issues that groups want to bring to the forefront of community discourse.
+Programming that seeks to bring attention to usually unacknowledged and or marginalized issues that groups want to bring to the forefront of community discourse.
 This programming is usually accomplished through discussion, lectures, and film screenings, and attending symposiums or conferences.

-Leadership: Programming and trainings that seeks to develop the skills necessary to lead in diverse communities.
+Provide programming and trainings opportunities that seeks to develop the skills necessary to lead in diverse communities.